valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-frontend-libraries.md

   For each Verzoek type under a Verzoek plugin configuration, a mapping can now be optionally configured.
 This specifies which fields should be copied from the Verzoek object to the document, instead of copying the entire object.

+  * **Banner with environment name for non-prod**

+  In the right side-bar above the Valtimo version number a banner is visible when you are not in production.

 ## Bugfixes

 The following bugs were fixed: